serverless/dashboard/docs/application-guide/dev-mode.md

 `console.error`.
 Unlike `console.log`, these methods will capture structured logs, including the stack trace and Error name, if applicable.

-For futher customization, you can use the [Node.js SDK](../nodejs.md) methods to capture warnings and errors with custom tags.
+For further customization, you can use the [Node.js SDK](../nodejs.md) methods to capture warnings and errors with custom tags.

 ## Real Time Traces & Spans

 Traces and Spans are available in Dev Mode, just like they are in the Trace Explorer when Prod Instrumentation Mode is enabled.

-However, there are a few differences in instrumentaiton between Dev and Prod Instrumentaiton Modes:
+However, there are a few differences in instrumentation between Dev and Prod Instrumentation Modes:

 - Dev displays only HTTP and AWS API spans, while the Trace Explorer also displays Express.js spans.